 What is the pilot programme?

-On 15th December 2017, all parties in the Danish Parliament unanimously passed the “Act on a Medical Cannabis Pilot Programme”.
-The purpose of the pilot programme is to give patients a legal opportunity to try a medical cannabis treatment if they have not benefited from approved conventional medicine.
-In this way, some of the patients, who self-medicate with illicit products, may have a legal alternative, and at the same time the use may take place in a more secure setting.
+On 15th December 2017, the Danish Parliament passed the “Act on a Medical Cannabis Pilot Programme”.
+The purpose of the pilot programme is to give patients legal access to medical cannabis treatment if they have not benefited from approved conventional medicine.
+In this way, patients who self-medicate with illicit products have a legal alternative, and at the same time the treatment take place under regulation and supervision of health professionals.

-The programme is managed and monitored by the Danish Medicines Agency, which is also responsible for granting licenses to companies that wish to grow, produce, import and distribute legal medical cannabis products.
+The Pilot Programme is managed and controlled by the Danish Medicines Agency, which is also responsible for granting licenses to companies that wish to cultivate, produce, import or export and distribute legal medical cannabis products.

-With the “pilot programme” medical cannabis was legalised for dispense from a pharmacy where a doctor has prescribed a prescription.
+With the “Pilot Programme” medical cannabis was legalised for dispense from a pharmacy where a doctor has issued a prescription to the patient.
 It is still not legal to buy medical cannabis on the Internet and in stores neither in Denmark nor from abroad unless prescribed by a doctor.